 Mardi Gras builds to a show-stopping crescendo on Fat Tuesday, but its earlier weeks rock, too.
 Some of the city’s most popular parades roll in February, when you can catch the festivities without the off-the-hook crowds.

 These parades often have unique angles.
 There’s the sci-fi themed Chewbacchus and the bawdy Krewe du Vieux, parades for boats (Bilge), parades for kids (Little Rascals), and even parades for dogs (Barkus).
 Early Mardi Gras days will give you an insider’s appreciation of parade season.
 Not to mention, you’ll score more parade throws.

 …But the Big Action is Mardi Gras Weekend

 Early weeks have advantages, but for sheer over-the-top insanity, visit for Mardi Gras Weekend.
-In 2019, the big weekend runs Thursday, Feb.
-28 to Tuesday Mar.
-5. This is when super-krewes like Endymion, Bacchus, and Orpheus throw down with the biggest parades and the craziest floats.
+This is when super-krewes like Endymion, Bacchus, and Orpheus throw down with the biggest parades and the craziest floats.